starcoinorg/website/content/docs/tech/syncprotocol.md

 ---
-id: syncprotocol
-title: sync protocols
+title: Sync protocols
+weight: 3
 ---

-The Starcoin block chain contains a variety of sync modes, the two most common of which are described here:
+The Starcoin block chain contains a variety of sync modes, the two most common of which are described here **full sync**，**fast sync**.The following describes the sync process and sync protocols involved in each of these two modes.

-* full sync
-* fast sync

-The following describes the sync process and sync protocols involved in each of these two modes.

 ## Sync Block